BananeRapeuse/litera1n/README.md

 # litera1n

-ACTYALY NOT WORKING (you may got a lot of errors we are try to patch)

 An iOS/iPadOS/tvOS Jailbreak for all A5-A11 devices using the checkm8 exploit.

 For libusb errors, refer to this guide: ["Click here"](https://www.smallcab.net/download/programme/xm-07/how-to-install-libusb-driver.pdf)